Improving Reverse k Nearest Neighbors Queries

 From Lemma~\ref{lemma_1} and Inequality~\eqref{eq:lemma3_4}, we can deduce that $p \notin $ R$k$NN($q$).
 Therefore, Lemma~\ref{lemma_3} proved to be true. \end{proof}

 From Lemma~\ref{lemma_3}, we can know that, if a point is determined not to be one of R$k$NN($q$) and its $k$NN radius is known, then there may exist some other points that can be sufficiently determined to belong to R$k$NN($q$) without performing a $k$NN query but by performing two times of simple Euclidean distance calculation.
-That means the computational complexity of the discriminance based on Lemma~\ref{lemma_3} is $O(1)$.
+That means the computational complexity of the verification method based on Lemma~\ref{lemma_3} is $O(1)$.

-\begin{Definition} \textbf{Negative discriminant region:} Given the query point $q$ and a point $p$, $H_{p:q}^{r_p}$ divides the space into three regions of which the one contains $p$ is the negative discriminant region of $p$.
-Formally, this region is denoted as $RG_{disc}^-(p)$ and is defined as follows:
+\begin{Definition} \textbf{Negative determine region:} Given the query point $q$ and a point $p$, $H_{p:q}^{r_p}$ divides the space into three regions of which the one contains $p$ is the negative determine region of $p$.
+Formally, this region is denoted as $RG_{det}^-(p)$ and is defined as follows:

 \end{Definition}

 For an arbitrary point $p'$,from the triangle inequality in $\bigtriangleup pqp'$, it can be known that